Treatment for Fibromyalgia

 Symptoms of Fibromyalgia in Women

-- Falling asleep as well as staying asleep can be difficult for such men suffering from fibromyalgia.
+- Falling and staying asleep can be difficult for men suffering from fibromyalgia.

-- Another fibromyalgia symptom is jaw pain and also causes pain in the face and head.
+- Another fibromyalgia symptom is jaw pain, which causes pain in the face and head.

-- Problems related to memory can also be some important fibromyalgia symptoms in men.
+- Problems related to memory can also be some essential fibromyalgia symptoms in men.

-- Morning stiffness, irritable bowel syndrome, chronic headaches, and palpitations are also other related symptoms
+- Other related symptoms include morning stiffness, irritable bowel syndrome, chronic headaches, and palpitations.

 Causes of Fibromyalgia: